-These crystals are yellow-brown disks with concentric rings like a tree trunk.
-Leucine crystals are typically not found in healthy urine.
+These crystals are yellow-brown discs with concentric rings like a tree trunk.
+Leucine crystals typically aren’t found in healthy urine.
 They’re found in acidic urine.
-They’re typically a symptom of severe liver disease.
+They’re usually a symptom of severe liver disease.
 Other symptoms may include abdominal swelling, vomiting, nausea, disorientation, and malaise.

 Treatment involves improving liver function and health immediately.
 This will include medications to reduce the risk of bleeding and reduce swelling caused by excess fluid.